 \begin{itemize} \item \underline{$\mathbf{B-L} $}: Under this symmetry charges of fermions are given as

-This is one of the most popular flavor-independent symmetry.
-Under this symmetry anomaly induced by the last two equations Eq.(\ref{ano5}-\ref{ano6}) are canceled by introducing three SM singlet right-handed fermions ($f_{i}$) with charge $X_{f^{i}}=-1$.
-Eq.\eqref{ano1} is automatically satisfied due to vectorial nature of quarks under $U(1)_{X}$.
-Anomaly induced by quarks in Eq.\eqref{ano1} should be canceled by leptons, and that is the reason for the relative sign between $B$ and $L$ and factor of 3 in charges of quarks under this symmetry.
-Eq.(\ref{ano3}-\ref{ano4}) does not induce any anomaly due to the vectorial nature of both quarks and leptons and the structure of $B-L$. \item \underline{$\mathbf{B-3L_{i}}$}: These are flavour-dependent symmetry, where all generations of quarks have the same $U(1)_{X}$ charge, however, only one generation of SM leptons carry the $U(1)_{X}$ charge \cite{Ma:1997nq,Lee:2010hf}.
+This is one of the most popular flavor-independent symmetries.
+Under this symmetry, the anomaly induced by the last two equations Eqs. (\ref{ano5}-\ref{ano6}) are canceled by introducing three SM singlet right-handed fermions ($f_{i}$) with charge $X_{f^{i}}=-1$.
+Equation \eqref{ano1} is automatically satisfied due to vectorial nature of quarks under $U(1)_{X}$.
+Anomaly induced by quarks in Eq.\eqref{ano2} should be canceled by leptons, and that is the reason for the relative sign between $B$ and $L$ and a factor of 3 in charges of quarks under this symmetry.
+Equations (\ref{ano3}-\ref{ano4}) does not induce any anomaly due to the vectorial nature of both quarks and leptons and the structure of $B-L$. \item \underline{$\mathbf{B-3L_{i}}$}: These are flavor-dependent symmetry, where all generations of quarks have the same $U(1)_{X}$ charge, however, only one generation of SM leptons carry the $U(1)_{X}$ charge \cite{Ma:1997nq,Lee:2010hf}.
 Charges of fermions under this symmetry are given as,

 Under this symmetry, Eq.\eqref{ano1} and Eq.\eqref{ano4} do not induce any anomaly due to the vectorial nature of symmetry.
 Compared to the $B-L$ case, a factor of 3 in $L_i$ charge is required to cancel anomalies induced by Eq.\eqref{ano2} and Eq.\eqref{ano3}, as only one generation of leptons is charged under $U(1)_{X}$.
 To cancel anomalies induced by Eq.\eqref{ano5} and Eq.\eqref{ano6}, one SM singlet right-handed fermion with charge $X_{f}=-3$ is introduced.